-Such metrics require access to the true parameter value $\theta^*$.
-Of course, in practice $\theta^*$ is unknown, so other metrics must be devised.
-Therefore, in our simulation studies in Section \ref{sec5} we evaluate the performance of our proposed metrics against these ideal metrics.
+The previous metrics require access to the true parameter value $\theta^*$.
+Of course, in practice~$\theta^*$ is unknown, so other metrics must be devised.
+In the Bayesian transfer learning setting we are interested in how well our method performs on the target data.
+We propose the use of posterior predictive checks since they do not require $\theta^*$ and can be evaluated using only the target data.
+Therefore, in our simulation studies in Section \ref{sec5} we evaluate the performance of two posterior predictive checks against these ideal metrics.